An onboarding upgrade: where do I start?

 Simplify

-We’ve yet to find a company whose existing onboarding process wasn’t needlessly complicated - one of our financial clients had over 40 different forms for their new starters to fill out (now they have eight).
+We’ve yet to find a company whose existing onboarding process wasn’t needlessly complicated - one of our engineering clients had over 40 different forms for their new starters to fill out (now they have eight).
 This is your chance to simplify your whole process, but it has to be done with the needs of the new joiner in mind.
 Remove all unnecessary stages, jargon, red tape and legacy complexity.
-Make it a simple process for all involved, not just your new starters, as that will help with buy in.
+Make it a simple process for all involved, not just your new starters, as that will help with buy in internally.

 It's more than likely that you’ll get challenged here by the certain areas of the business (and certain people within them) who ‘have always done it this way’.
 Change doesn’t come easy for some, but stick to your guns and keep your vision front of mind, as well as the data from your discovery phase.